weisrc/typem/doc/quick-tour/index.md

 ::: details Show the User example
 In the below example, `User.id` is a string and it must be a UUID as specified by `Format<"uuid">` annotation.
+Notice that JSDoc can also be used as seen with `@format`.
 ```ts
 %include "@examples/predicate/user.ts"%
 ```